fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ---

-In what follows, we will see how to:

-- create a document-term matrix

-- compare texts using geometry

-- visualize differences between texts

-- cluster texts based on similarity

----

 Let's get started by importing a corpus of autocratic [constitutions](https://github.com/fionashenbayh/digital_dictatorship/tree/master/Constitutions).
 In particular, this corpus includes constitutions for postcolonial African one-party regimes.